MOSAIC

 Contact Person: Dr. Ulrike Werban

-The realization of MOSAIC takes place in order to enlarge the abilities and the competence of the Helmholtz Centre for Environmental Research - UFZ in the field of investigation and observation of extensive natural and anthropogenically influenced systems.
-The innovative mapping and monitoring technologies of MOSAIC enable high-resolution surveys of complex sub-surface structures and processes.
+The implementation of MOSAIC aims to enhance the capabilities and expertise of the Helmholtz Centre for Environmental Research - UFZ in the investigation and observation of natural and anthropogenically influenced systems.
+The innovative mapping and monitoring technologies of MOSAIC enable high-resolution surveys of complex subsurface structures and processes.

-The basic concept of MOSAIC is funding on combination of already existing, non invasive methods in areas such as drilling, geophysical measurements and analysis methods.
-Apart from e.g. advanced Direct Push- technologies, a borehole logging unit there is also a field lab and a mobile swimming platform available.
+The basic concept of MOSAIC is founded on the combination of already existing, non-invasive methods in areas such as drilling, geophysical measurements, and analytical methods.
+In addition to advanced Direct Push technologies and a borehole logging unit, there is also a field lab and a mobile floating platform available.

-MOSAIC is a new platform for research in the areas of groundwater, soil and biodiversity aiming at making a quantum leap in investigating test sites in regard to quality, efficiency and speed.
+MOSAIC is a new platform for research in the areas of groundwater, soil, and biodiversity, aiming to achieve a quantum leap in the quality, efficiency, and speed of test site investigations.

 Examples of application are, among others, characterization of mega sites, investigation of catchment areas, characterization of aquifers, investigation and remediation of mining lakes, investigation of contaminated sites.